UBC-MDS/introduction-machine-learning/chapters/en/slides/module5/module5_17.md

 Looking a bit closer these are the steps being performed with `GridSearchCV`.

 We have 3 loops.

 That means we are running fit the number of values for the first hyperparameter multiplied the number of values for the second hyperparameter multiplied the number of cross-validation folds.

-In this case, we can see from the output that 80 execution are done, just like we calculated 4 x 4 x 5 = 80.
+In this case, we can see from the output that 80 executions are done, just like we calculated (4 x 4 x 5 = 80).

 ---